xiaoguo1995/xiaoguo1995.github.io/_pages/about.md

 <style>body {text-align: justify}</style>
 <!-- <br/><img src='/images/About Me.png'> -->

 I am a Postdoctoral Research Fellow at The University of Queensland (UQ), specialising in terahertz (THz) nanophotonics and scanning near-field optical microscopy (SNOM).
 I completed my Ph.D. at UQ, focusing on SNOM.
+I'm a lecturer and coteach third-year course: ELEC3100 Fundamentals of Electromagnetic Waves and Fields with Prof. Aleksandar.
+D. Rakic since 2024.

 Previously, I earned an M.S. from The University of Hong Kong, studying deep learning for image segmentation, and a B.Sc. from Northeastern University, where I researched spin wave dynamics and piezoelectric nanodevices.